YOUR DECISIONS AFFECT

 Key Learnings

-◆ Equality Act s.136 shifts the burden of proof when facts establish a pattern.
-Comparative performance data — even compiled by the complainant — is evidence if the underlying data is the firm’s own.
+Equality Act s.136 shifts the burden of proof once a pattern is established.
+Complainant-compiled data still counts if the underlying data is the firm’s.

-◆ A promotion offered during an active grievance may constitute victimisation under s.27 — regardless of intent.
-Timing is evidence.
+A promotion during an active grievance may be victimisation under s.27, regardless of intent.

-◆ DE&I credibility with complainants and with the board pull in opposite directions.
-That tension is the cost of the function working.
+DE&I credibility with complainants and with the board pull opposite ways.
+That tension is the function working.

 The Transfer